 Certain things, however, can make a dramatic impact on your case.
-They won’t magically end the fight or reliably make the debt collectors go away all by themselves, but they can make a big difference if you know what to do with them.
-One of these things is the Assignment Contract, the agreement assigning the debt in question from the original creditor to the debt collector.
-In many cases, winning the fight to obtain discovery of the assignment contract will win the case outright.
+They won’t magically end the fight or reliably make the debt collectors go away all by themselves.
+But they can make a big difference if you know what to do with them.
+One of these things is the Assignment Contract.
+That’s the agreement assigning the debt in question from the original creditor to the debt collector.
+In many cases debt collectors would rather lose the case than give you the contract.

 What is an Assignment Contract?

-An assignment contract is the contract between the original creditor and the debt collector whereby the original creditor sells debts to the debt collector.
+An assignment contract is the contract between the original creditor and the debt collector.
+The original creditor sells (large numbers of) debts to the debt collector according to certain terms.
 Selling debts is perfectly legal and is a widespread and commercially reasonable thing to do.
 Unless your contract with the original creditor prohibits transfer or assignment(very rare in consumer debt), there’s nothing wrong with doing it.

 You don’t expect these things to be done on an individual basis, though, do you?
 No. Consumer debts are bought and sold by the hundreds of thousands at a time.
 The original creditors – often banks, utilities like phone companies, or gyms – create “portfolios” of debt which they sell to junk debt buyers according to certain terms.
 These terms are found in the assignment contracts, and assignment contacts are not little things.
 They are lengthy contracts of 20-30 pages that apply to all of the debts bought and sold in a given transaction.